cyrillbolliger/imagery/docs/sso.md

 # About the Single-Sign-On Implementation
-* Based in OIDC with the authorization code flow.
+* Based on OIDC with the authorization code flow.
 All OIDC stuff is handled by [vizir/laravel-keycloak-web-guard](https://github.com/Vizir/laravel-keycloak-web-guard).
 * SSO is only used for authentication, any further steps are based on a local user table.